endpointservices/mps3/README.md

     - storage representation is intuitive and supports interventions
 - Designed for correctness
     - sync protocol is [causally consistent](docs/causal_consistency_checking.md) under concurrent writes.
+- Web optimized, its currently 20kb, making it significantly lighter-weight than the AWS S3 client.

 Tested with S3, Backblaze or self-hosted solutions like Minio ([running examples](https://observablehq.com/@tomlarkworthy/mps3-vendor-examples)).
 R2 should work.